-- Use for battery-operated applications. - Accept significantly slower speed at 3.3V, compared to XC3000A at 5V.
+- Use for battery operated applications. - Accept significantly slower speed at 3.3V, compared to XC3000A at 5V. - For high-performance battery operated applications review SpartanXL as option.

 Don't use this family for new designs, since it has been superseded by the improved, but fully backwards compatible XC3100A family.